scallops-cloud/nodejs-basic-course/04-project-todo-api-v1/exercise/04-01-todo-list/README.md

 ## Specs:

-1. Todo List API: Display the list of todos we have.
+1. Todo List API: Display the list of todos we have

+- use `listTodos` function in `./models/todo.js`.

 Sample Request: